jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) remove or alter the fence, structure, or vegetation, or arrange for its removal or alteration in accordance with the terms of the removal order; and
   (c) sell or otherwise dispose of structures or materials salvaged in complying with the order; and (d) after allowing for any money received under paragraph (c), recover the costs and expenses incurred in carrying out the terms of the removal order as a debt from the respondent.
-(3) Costs or expenses that remain unpaid under subsection (2)﻿(d) may be registered under the Statutory Land Charges Registration Act 1928 as a charge on a property in respect of which a removal order is made.
+(3) Costs or expenses that remain unpaid under subsection (2)﻿(d) may be registered under subpart 5 of Part 3 of the Land Transfer Act 2017 as a charge on a property in respect of which a removal order is made.
 (4) Section 40 of the Building Act 2004 does not apply to the removal or alteration of a fence, structure, or vegetation in accordance with this section.

 ### 221 Limits to power of entry to enforce compliance